jhollowed/cosmo-cutout/README.md

 #### Arguments:

-  * `input lightcone direcoty` - the location of the top-level directory of a simulation lightcone.
+  * `input lightcone directory` - the location of the top-level directory of a simulation lightcone.
 The directory structure is expected to match that as described in section 4.5 (Figure 7) of [Creating Lightcones in HACC](http://www.joehollowed.com/lightcone_notes.html), which contains step-wise subdirectories
   * `output directory` - where to save the result of the cutout.
 A new subdirectory will be created at this location, of the form `lcCutoutXXX` for each step `XXX` included in the calculation
   * `min redshift` - allows the user to begin the cutout construction at some distance away from the observer position (the origin) in redshift-space.
 Setting this parameter to a nonzero value is intended to be used in the case that the user is breaking up the cutout procedure across separate jobs
-  * `max redshift` - controls the depth of the cutout in reshift-space (limited, of course, by the maximum redshift of the input lightcone catalog)
+  * `max redshift` - controls the depth of the cutout in redshift-space (limited, of course, by the maximum redshift of the input lightcone catalog)
   * `theta_center` - the &#x03B3; coordinate of the center of the desired cutout field of view
   * `d_theta` - the distance from &#x03B3;<sub>center</sub> to the edge of the field of view
   * `phi_center` the &#x03D5; coordinate of the center of the desired cutout field of view